Heating Rates under Fast Periodic Driving beyond Linear Response

-In a recent work~\cite{Ikeda2021}, Ikeda and Polkovnikov extended Fermi's golden rule to strong driving by utilizing the high-frequency expansion, which is conceptually close to the present work.
+In a recent work~\cite{Ikeda2021}, Fermi's golden rule is extended to strong driving by utilizing the high-frequency expansion, which is conceptually close to the present work.
 However, our formulation importantly differs from the one in Ref.~\cite{Ikeda2021}.
-The heating-rate formula obtained in Ref.~\cite{Ikeda2021} requires the exact Floquet operator (i.e. the exact time evolution operator over a cycle), which is not desirable feature.
-As a practical problem, this fact prevents us from applying the theory to classical systems, in which the exact Floquet operator is not accessible even numerically~\cite{Mori2018}.
-On the other hand, the heating-rate formula given in this Letter does not refer to the exact Floquet operator: the formula is completely written in terms of a truncated high-frequency expansion, which is accessible even in classical systems~\cite{Mori2018, Higashikawa2018}.
-Our theory is therefore applicable to both classical and quantum systems.
-Our result tells us that information on heating under fast and strong driving is encoded in the first few terms of the high-frequency expansion, which is an important theoretical observation not found in the previous studies.
+The heating-rate formula obtained in Ref.~\cite{Ikeda2021} requires the exact Floquet operator (i.e. the time evolution operator over a cycle), which is not desirable feature.
+As a practical problem, this fact prevents us from applying the theory to classical systems, in which the Floquet operator is not accessible even numerically~\cite{Mori2018}.
+On the other hand, the formula given in this Letter does not refer to the exact Floquet operator: the formula is completely written in terms of a truncated high-frequency expansion, which is accessible even for classical systems~\cite{Mori2018, Higashikawa2018}.
+This fact tells us that information on heating under fast and strong driving is encoded in the first few terms of the high-frequency expansion, which is an important theoretical observation not found in the previous studies.

 In the following, we first describe how to get a dressed Hamiltonian via the high-frequency expansion.
 We then give linear response formulae on the heating rate in terms of the dressed Hamiltonian.
 Next, we numerically evaluate heating rates in specific classical and quantum spin systems and compare them with our theoretical predictions.
 Finally, we conclude our work with some remarks and future prospects.